aws-samples/simple-websockets-chat-app/README.md

 < hello world
 ```

+## Additional Notes

+### Dynamodb TTL
+It can be configured by setting `TABLE_TTL_HOURS` in the `.env` file.
+It will mark the document as expired after the given hours.
+This is done due to the `ondisconnect` event not always being called, so we need to get rid of stale connections.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.